 Modern Virtualization Technology¶

-Why this doc?
-I started this when I was trying to understand how virtualization actually works.
+I started this doc when I was trying to understand how virtualization actually works.
 I was just reading QEMU/KVM and taking notes, but I end up exploring more.
-Most of the stuff is just basic but hopefully you find them useful.

 Favorite quote about QEMU (in fact, about virtualization in general):